Ruptly: Assessment

 Ruptly is one of several Russian media organizations that has been accused by the US government and others of attempting to influence elections through social media.
 These sources say that Ruptly targets a younger left-leaning demographic through its video promotion on social media.
 NBC has reported that Ruptly is a platform for sophisticated English-language video and text content that experts say is edited and curated to exacerbate American political tensions, with a particular focus being younger viewers and the political left.

 Other sources, such as The New York Times and Paul Mason, have accused Ruptly of pandering to far-right extremists.

 According to a 2014 opinion article by four staff editors for the German news publication Spiegel Online, "With the help of news services like RT and Ruptly, the Kremlin is seeking to reshape the way the world thinks about Russia.
 And it has been highly successful: Vladimir Putin has won the propaganda war over Ukraine and the West is divided."
 The writers stated that only the BBC had more clips viewed on YouTube.

 In 2014, British vlogger Graham Phillips was banned from Ukraine.
 In 2015, StopFake published an article in which it said Phillips had worked for Ruptly among other Russian state platforms to produce Pro-Kremlin propaganda and had links to the Russian FSB intelligence agency.

 In 2019, Ruptly was criticised by browser extension NewsGuard:Although Ruptly has published straightforward content from around the world, its videos and headlines of topics of interest to the Kremlin have repeatedly featured false or misleading statements from Russian government officials, including denials that Syria was behind chemical weapons attacks of its own citizens.
 Although the footage accurately quotes Russian authorities, NewsGuard has determined that Ruptly, as a government run outlet publishing the government’s false claims, has repeatedly published false content and does not gather and present information responsibly.Ruptly responded that "As a video news agency providing content to journalists, our role is to present raw footage that our clients ensure their journalists edit and use responsibly."
 Ruptly said the claim it was run by the Russian government was "factually false": "Ruptly was founded by ANO TV Novosti to act as an independent, commercially-funded organisation under German law, and sister agency to RT.
 It has commercial relations with all its clients including RT."
 It noted that videos on its platform contain criticism of the Kremlin, including anti-Putin demonstrations in Russia and around the world, protests outside the Russian embassy in Berlin and global demonstrations in support of opposition activist leader Alexei Navalny.

 Statistics from Tubular Labs show Ruptly was the most-watched news agency on YouTube in 2020, topping Yonhap, Associated Press, Reuters, Xinhua and AFP.
+Multiple investigations have identified personnel and organizational links between Ruptly and Abu Dhabi-registered video news agency Viory.